khanhpdt/khanhpdt.github.io/_posts/articles/2016-03-09-abstract-factory-pattern.md

 ## Risks

-- If there appears a new type of object, the abstract factory needs to add this object to the group of objects it can create, thus causing all the concrete factories to change.
+- If a new type of object arises, the abstract factory needs to be changed to handle this new type, thus causing changes to all the concrete factories.

 ## Implementation